What makes you different / unique?

 Good question.
 You’ve got your driving license and have been driving cars for a while – what more could you need, right?

-Every rider – and even the experienced ones that come to us, usually ride a motorcycle like they drive a car.
-But in real-word conditions, on busy public highways, your knowledge of car driving will actually do you more harm than good on two wheels.
-The purpose of our advanced training is to re-orientate your skills and separate driving a car from riding a motorcycle.
-We will give you new skills for street riding, including much higher confidence in your abilities and control of your machine.
+Wrong.
+In real-word conditions, on busy public highways, your knowledge of car driving will actually do you more harm than good on two wheels.
+Our unparalleled training gives you new tools and greatly enhanced skills for street riding, including much higher confidence in your abilities and complete control of your machine.

 Who can take an advanced course?

-Our courses are available to any and all riders, of any age and experience level.
+Our courses are available to riders of any age and experience level.
 Riders must have either a valid, current M1 endorsement or motorcycle permit and you must own a motorcycle (we do not supply bikes).
 Visit our Advanced Rider Courses page for more information.

 Is advanced training all about going as fast as possible?